rutu-k/consul-deployment-patterns/README.md

 ## In cluster patterns

-Briefly speaking Consul KV provides a simple way to store namepaced or hierarchical configurations/properties in any form including string, JSON, YAML and HCL.
+Briefly speaking Consul Key-Value (KV) provides a simple way to store namepaced or hierarchical configurations/properties in any form including string, JSON, YAML and HCL.

 A complementary feature for KV is Watches.
 As the name suggests, it watches (monitor) the values of the keys stored in KV.
 Watches notify changes occurred in one or more keys.
 In addition to this, we can also watch services, nodes, events, etc. Once, a notification is received for a configuration change, a Handler is called for an action to the respective notification.
 Handler can be a executable (can be used to invoke a desired action on reception of notification) or an HTTP endpoint (can be used for health checks).
 Depending upon this, we can differentiate Consul Deployment patterns within a Kubernetes cluster as following: